greendinosaur/otd-sport-headline-tweet/README.md

   ```

 ## Configuring the application
 [config.py](config.py) contains the various parameters required to generate a headline including the path to the data file and the twitter keys and secrets.
 Update the parameters to suit you.
+Note the ENVIRONMENT variable is used to control whether the tweet is sent or not.
+If ENVIRONMENT is set to DEV then no tweet is sent and the headline is just generated and printed to the terminal.

 ## Running the application
 ```bash
 python3 main.py
 ```
-Will generate a headline which is tweeted automatically and also printed to the terminal.
+Will generate a headline which is tweeted automatically (depending on the ENVIRONMENT setting in the config file) and also printed to the terminal.

 # Sourcing data
 Check out [scrape_data.py](scrape_data.py) for an example of using Beautiful Soup to scare a website for result data.
 You can customise this or use it as a basis for authoring your own data sourcing script

 # TODO
-* Penalty shootout scores and scorers are not used
-* Does not distinguish between final score, aet, or pen shootout
+* Amend headline to show URL to match report
 * Generate more exciting headlines

 # License